n132/SMC/README.md

 - Bob evaluates the circuit and sends back the result

 2. GMW
+- Alice, Bob, Dealer build socket connect with each other
+-

 ## Details

-Function used to test the protocols: Equality function Encryption library: Fernet from Python Cryptography
+Function used to test the protocols: Equality function

+Encryption library: Fernet from Python Cryptography